Creating a Package: Adding a Model

 Follow these steps to add a model (i.e. calculations) to a Package.

-While models can be written in just about any programming language, this article demonstrates the concepts using a script written in the R Programming Language.
+While models can be written in just about any programming language, this article demonstrates the concepts using scripts written in both the R Programming Language and the Python Programming Language.
+In order to run the following example you will need to first install the R Programming Language if you are creating an R model or the Python Programming Language if you are creating a Python model.

 Step 1 - Add a Transformer to your Configuration File